-Three control wires are required between the A.T.S. panel and the generator control terminal box.
+Two control wires are required between the A.T.S. panel and the generator control terminal box.
 Depending on the distance, 14 to 16 gauge stranded wire should be used.
-These wires will be labeled "Bat +", "Bat -", and "Start".
+These wires will be labeled S1 and S23.

-Be sure both the mode switch on the Engine Generator and the mode switch in the Automatic Transfer Switch are in the "OFF" postition before you make any DC interconnections.
+Be sure both the mode switch on the Engine Generator and the mode switch in the Automatic Transfer Switch are in the "OFF" position before you make any DC interconnections.

-The connections to the engine control will be made in a 2" X 4" connection box mounted on the right hand side of the generator control box .
+The connections to the engine control will be made in a 2" X 4" connection box mounted on the back side of the generator control box just above the engine control.
 The wiring from the engine control has already been stubbed into this connection box for your convenience.
 The wires are labeled as follows:

-Battery Positive #5 Yellow Wire (Bat+)

-Battery Negative #1 Yellow Wire (Bat-)

-Start Signal #23 Yellow Wire (Start)
+Battery Negative #1 Yellow Wire S1 Start Signal #23 Yellow Wire S23

 The connections in the automatic transfer switch will be made on a terminal block.
 This terminal block is located in the lower right hand corner on the back wall of the switch.
-The terminals are labeled BAT + (battery positive), BAT - (battery negative), and Start (start signal).
+The terminals are labeled S1, and S23.

-These control wires MUST NOT be run in the same conduit as the AC power leads coming from the generator or the 120 volt circuit for the block heater.
+These control wires MUST NOT be run in the same conduit as the AC power leads coming from the generator or the 120 volt circuit for the battery charger and block heater.

 EQUIPMENT DAMAGE - DC connections between Winco engine generators and other makes of Automatic Transfer Switches will vary.
-The Winco engine generator sets require a relay closure between Battery Negative (wire #1) and Start (wire #23) to operate.
-The Battery Positive is not used in other A.T.S. panels.
-Connecting Battery Positive in any switch other than a Winco can cause permanent damage to the engine control module
+The Winco engine generator sets require a relay closure between Battery Negative (wire S1) and Start (wire S23) to operate.
+The Battery Positive is not used in the A.T.S. panels.
+Connecting Battery Positive in any switch can cause permanent damage to the engine control module.